Art of Manipulating Fabric. $29.95

 Russian Elegance - $35.00

 Luisa Yefimova & Tatyana Aleshina.
 A splendid volume at a breathtakingly low price!
 This beautifully illustrated book shows examples of Russian dress and accessories from the 15th to the early 20th century.
 Derived from the collection of the State Historical Museum and covering country and city dress, this book is a fabulous feast of detail.
 With authoritative essays, this book is an invaluable resource.
 HC, dw, 192pp, over 200 color photos, glossary, bibliog.
 Vivays Publishing

 Seventeenth and Eighteenth Century Fashion in Detail - $39.95

 Avril Hart and Susan North.
 Offers a rare, close-up look at the exquisite, labor-intensive details seen in find historical clothing.
 Drawing from the V&A’s fabulous collection, this book contains a gallery of full color photos, accompanied by clear line drawings showing the construction of the completed garment, and a text that sets each in the context of its time.
 Oversize trade paper, glossary, selected readings, 224pp.
 Victoria & Albert Museum

-Seventeenth Century Women’s Dress Patterns, Book TWO - $65 – coming SOON!
+Seventeenth Century Women’s Dress Patterns, Volume 2 - $65

 Steampunk Style Jewelry - $24.99